ossec/ossec-docs/docs/faq/unexpected.rst

   #.
 Stop ossec

   #.
-Remove the every file under rids too.
+Remove the rids file with the same name as the agent id that is reporting errors.

 3. Restart the server